2015 WNBA season

 The 2015 WNBA season was the 19th season of the Women's National Basketball Association (WNBA).
-The regular season started on June 5 and playoffs concluded on October 14.
+The regular season started on June 5 and concluded on September 13 and playoffs started on September 17 and concluded on October 14.

 The Minnesota Lynx beat the Indiana Fever 69–52 in game five of the Finals on October 14 to clinch a third WNBA title in five years.